mmattozzi/botboy/README.md

     npm install

+* Copy bot.properties.sample to bot.properties
-* Edit bot.properties to configure bot.
+* Edit bot.properties to configure bot:
   * yahooId is optional, if present, yahoo answers API is used for some responses.
   * replPort is optional, if present, a REPL socket will listen on the specified port